EdGCM

-The coarser resolution of the climate model in EdGCM (8° x 10°, latitude x longitude) makes it inexpensive to run.
-But, because it contains most of the key atmospheric physics of modern GCMs, EdGCM is also used by climate researchers who do not have access to the most recent GCM versions.
+The coarser resolution of the climate model in EdGCM (8° x 10°, latitude x longitude) makes it computationally less expensive to run.
+But because it contains most of the key atmospheric physics of modern GCMs, EdGCM was also used by climate researchers who do not have access to the most recent GCM versions.

+As of July 2023, development of EdGCM was continued.
+Developers were continuing work on a cloud-based version called EzGCM.